-This activity was submitted and approved via our FY2014 MTW Annual Plan.
-It was implemented on April 1, 2015, and modified via our FY 2015 MTW Plan to exclude current participants of our Family Self-Sufficiency program.
+- FY 2014: Initial approval.
+Implemented on April 1, 2015. - FY 2015: Modified to exclude current participants of our Family Self-Sufficiency program.

 In an effort to create more housing opportunities for families on our Public Housing and Housing Choice Voucher waiting lists, and in recognition of certain families attaining self-sufficiency, HACSB has implemented this activity to transition families who have an annual income over the HUD-published 80% income limit ("over-income") off of housing assistance.
 This activity applies to the Public Housing program, Tenant-Based Voucher program, and Housing Choice Voucher program.